 - Crowdfunding Explainer Video: Another popular video style is the crowdfunding explainer video.
 These explainer videos can be both live action or animated, and often include a combination of the two.
 Virtually every crowdfunding video is an explainer video by nature, but often run longer as they have to include more information about how they plan to spend the funds raised.
 When done right, a creative crowdfunding explainer video can make or break a campaign and result in hundreds or even thousands of more dollars raised.

 An explainer video follows the same three-step production process that any video production would.

 - Pre-production: This is when you come up with your concept, write your script, gather your crew or partner with a video production agency, and plan your shoot or animation.

 - Production: This is where you begin animating or start shooting your explainer video.

 - Post-production: This is where you edit everything together, record your voiceover, and overlay any music or additional sound effects.

-The process is very different depending on whether you are animating or shooting a live video, so make sure that if you don’t know what you’re doing, you reach out to a third party video producer or animation studio to help you.
-Many agencies and production houses can help guide you through the process, but make sure you go with a company that specializes in or has created explainer videos before so you don’t get caught up making a Spielberg level production and paying a heavy price for it.
+The process is very different depending on whether you’re animating or shooting a live video, so make sure you reach out to a third party video producer or animation studio to help you if you aren’t sure what you’re doing.
+Many agencies and production houses can help guide you through the process, but make sure you go with a company that specializes in or has created explainer videos before so you don’t get caught up making a Spielberg-level production and paying a heavy price for it.

-All in all, explainer videos seem easy, but it takes a considerable amount of coordination, talent, and skill to pull off a good one.
+Explainer videos take a considerable amount of coordination, talent, and skill to pull off.
 It all starts at the script level, so make sure you get your structure down and work within the five key elements that all good explainer videos have in common.
-From there, it’s all about picking the right style and concept that best fits with your company’s brand, mission, and product or service.
+From there, it’s all about picking the style and concept that best fits your company’s brand, mission, and product or service.

 If you’re looking for additional resources or support for making your own explainer video, we can help!
 Reach out to one of our creative producers today to find out how Lemonlight can help you with all your explainer video needs.